Aldo Starker Leopold Wild Trout Award

 Dr. Behnke presented a keynote address at WT-IV, 1989, that summarized the progress in wild trout management since the first wild trout symposium in 1974.
 He concluded importantly that a major impediment to greater emphasis on wild trout was the reliance of put-and-take catchable trout stocking.
 This condition must be brought into perspective through economic analysis of the value generated and including resulting habitat degradation caused by overemphasis on multiple use.
 The Federation of Fly Fishers honored Bob Behnke in 2004 with its Leopold Award for outstanding contributions to fisheries and land ecology, with adherence to the land ethic espoused by Aldo Leopold, and demonstrated by Aldo Leopold, Luna Leopold, and A. Starker Leopold.

-Bob has continued to participate in subsequent symposia fulfilling his role as one the important professional voices in the wild trout community.
+Bob continued to participate in subsequent symposia fulfilling his role as one the important professional voices in the wild trout community.

 1984 Nonprofessional: Marty Seldon

-Martin M. (Marty) Seldon is a retired Microwave Electron Device Engineer.
-Starting in the 1960's Marty wrote fishing columns for San Francisco and Central Valley fishing newspapers and was Angler Magazine Conservation Editor.
+Martin M. (Marty) Seldon was a retired Microwave Electron Device Engineer.
+Starting in the 1960s Marty wrote fishing columns for San Francisco and Central Valley fishing newspapers and was Angler Magazine Conservation Editor.
 He received the 1971 Field and Stream Environmental Action Award, has written extensively on Catch-and-Release, and is a fervent wild trout advocate.
 Marty was a Trout Unlimited chapter president, a founding director of CalTrout, and has been a Federation of Fly Fishers volunteer since 1972.

 He has held positions as Conservation Vice President of the Northern California Council FFF and from 1976-1986 was on the FFF Executive Committee as Senior Vice President Conservation.
 He has been Chairman of the FFF International Relations and Fish and Wildlife Committees, and managed several fly fishing industry databases.
-He is presently a FFF Northern California/Northern Nevada Council Director, and a FFF Senior Advisor.
+He was a FFF Northern California/Northern Nevada Council Director, and a FFF Senior Advisor.
 Among other awards he received the Federation of Fly Fishers' highest honor, The Order of the Lapis Lazuli Award in 1992.

 Marty joined the Wild Trout Symposium Organizing Committee and presented a paper at Wild Trout-II in 1979.
 He has been active on the Organizing, Photography, Awards, and Program Committees.
-Seldon was Chairman of the Aldo Starker Leopold Wild Trout Medal Awards Committee from WT-VII in 2,000 through WT-IX in 2007.
+Seldon was Chairman of the Aldo Starker Leopold Wild Trout Medal Awards Committee from WT-VII in 2000 through WT-IX in 2007.